 Pay-as-you-go workers’ compensation insurance is a policy where the premium adjusts with every processed payroll.
-This prevents shocking post-audit bills by basing the insurance premium on actual payroll for accurate bimonthly billing.
-Traditional workers’ compensation insurance policies estimate annual payroll costs with large down payments and later audit policies to reconcile premium.
+This prevents shocking post-audit bills by basing the insurance premium on your actual payroll for accurate billing.
+Traditional workers’ compensation insurance policies estimate annual payroll costs that require large down payments and policy audits to reconcile premium.

 Pay-as-you-go workers’ comp is a revolutionary way to manage expensive workers’ compensation insurance premiums.
 Business owners with fluctuating employee numbers pay premiums based on their actual payroll, thus making cash flow more efficient and payments more manageable.
 Getting a quote from The Hartford for pay-as-you-go workers’ comp insurance can be done online in minutes.